 Throughout the building were posters with the schedule of where students were speaking and which students were showcasing their non-speech products:

 The day was a great day.
 Every student who gave a speech or created a documentary has their work posted to YouTube:

-CapCon!CapCon! wasn't a tri-fold museum walk.
-CapCon! was a professional learning conference, driven by students.
+CapCon!CapCon!
+2017 was a resounding success.
+We took on the challenge of improving over CapCon!
+206, which wasn't an easy feat.
+Once again this wasn't a tri-fold museum walk.
+CapCon!
+2017 was a professional learning conference, driven by students.

-CapCon! was amazing.
-The students floored me with their commitment to their projects, to their willingness to step out of their comfort zones, to give speeches, to fine-tune projects with detail and precision, to so wholly commit themselves to their process and product.
+CapCon!
+2017 was amazing.
+The students once again floored us with their commitment to their projects, to their willingness to step out of their comfort zones, to give speeches, to fine-tune projects with detail and precision, to so wholly commit themselves to their process and product.
 I was humbled by their efforts and impressed by their results.